haochenglouis/haochenglouis.github.io/_pages/about.md

 Student Organizer of IJCAI workshop on [1st Learning and Mining with Noisy Labels Challenge](http://ucsc-real.soe.ucsc.edu:1995/Competition.html)

-## Personal Life/Hobbies
+## Personal Life / Hobbies

 I like to play billiards and basketball.

-My favorite mobile game is Identity V. (I am a top player of hunter "spider").
+My favorite mobile game is Identity V. I am a top player of hunter "spider".

 My idol is Michael Jackson since I was very young.
 I was also a leading dancer in college.

 I love dogs, especially wolfhound and golden retriever.
-I hope every dog can be treated gently.
+Please be kind to every little dog.